spacebeam/core/README.md

 # starcraft-sif
 This repository prepares StarCraft: Brood War bots running inside a SIF (Singularity Image Format) a single executable file based container image, auditable, secure, and easy to move using existing data mobility paradigms.

-It can download and launch [SSCAIT](http://sscaitournament.com/) 32bit C++, Java bots and native 64bit Linux® bots that use BWAPI `4.1.2, 4.2.0, 4.4.0` to communicate with the game.
+It can download and launch [SSCAIT](http://sscaitournament.com/) 32bit C++, Java bots and native 64bit Linux® bots that use BWAPI `4.1.2, 4.2.0, 4.4.0` to play the game.

 ## Headless play